jmbrunetto/EDA_Wine_R/Readme_Home.md

 ## Resume
 This is project is part of the Data Science Nanodegree course provided by Udacity.
 The goals of this project are apply all data handling, analyzing and transformation techniques seems during this course.

 In my project, we'll analyze the data of Red Wine dataset to try understand which variable it's more impactable to the wine's quality.

+Objetivo:
+Explorar variáveis, estrutura, padrões, excentricidades e relacionamentos de um conjunto

 ## Summary